Skip to main content

 Meet Your Course Director

 The instructor for the course is William Hersh, MD.
-Dr. Hersh is a Professor of Biomedical Informatics at OHSU.
 He is a leader and innovator in biomedical informatics both in education and research.
 He has received numerous awards for his career accomplishments, including election to the National Academy of Medicine (NAM).
 He is a Fellow of the American College of Physicians (FACP), the American College of Medical Informatics (FACMI), the International Academy of Health Sciences Informatics (FIAHSI), and the American Medical Informatics Association (FAMIA).
 He is also an elected member of the Association for Computing Machinery (ACM) Special Interest Group in Information Retrieval (SIGIR) Academy.
-The best way to reach Dr. Hersh is via email.
-He does not keep regular office hours but phone calls or video meetings can be arranged with him.

 Additional Information